 And that is, in fact, what we learn as young queer people: we don’t really have options, there is one option.
 Then we realize that is a lie and the work begins to figure out what we really want and who we are as sexual people.
 It’s a bit different today because there are resources, but when I was growing up there were no gay characters on TV and few in movies and when they were there, they were being made fun of.
 “Queer” wasn’t anything but a derogatory term.
 The reclamation hadn’t happened yet.
 But every LGBTQ person will question these things and examine themselves sexually.
 And that is really good work to be doing.
 We all need to do that, no matter who we are—even heterosexuals.

 Queer culture has a vast language for sexual identities, behaviors and orientations, and these terms can be VERY helpful in naming and communicating what you want sexually.
 This is by no means a definitive list, but my friend Sam Kellerman has a good beginner’s guide to address a range of queer identities.
 The proliferation of identities really shows the diversity of sexual preferences and expression–and I find that so inspiring!

 Exploring your sexual identity is a life-long process–identity is dynamic and ever-changing, never fixed.
-I’ve heard from some women, in preparing for next week’s call, who have partnered with men their whole lives and who are now opening up to being with women for the first time.
+I’ve heard from some women who have partnered with men their whole lives and who are now opening up to being with women for the first time.
 Others are young and just coming out and starting to explore the new territory of the queer community.
 Still others are queer-identified but find that their preferences have changed vastly in the last few years, and wonder how to navigate relationships in a new way.
 However you come to it, sexual self-inquiry is enriching, fun and hopefully, will open up your world in terms of sexual self-expression and experience.